FernleafSystems/Shield-Security-for-WordPress/readme.txt

 == Description ==

-> <strong>Don't Be Vulnerable</strong><br />
+> <strong>Don't Leave Your Site At Risk</strong><br />
-> If your site is vulnerable to attack, you're putting your business and your reputation at risk.
+> If your site is vulnerable to attack, you're putting your business and your reputation at serious risk.
-Being hacked can mean you're locked out of your site, client data stolen, your website defaced or offline, and google will penalise you.
+Getting hacked can mean you're locked out of your site, client data stolen, your website defaced or offline, and Google *will* penalise you.
 >
 > Why take the risk?
 >